konome/chkdpi/README.md

 - Available DPI awareness modes and their associated context handles
 - Current system DPI
 - Primary display resolution
-- Windows version of host.
+- Windows version of the host.

 ## How to use:
 - Double click on `"chkdpictx.exe"` to retrieve and copy DPI related data to clipboard.
 Data is encoded to a base64 string hash.